czmyt/steve/tech-notes/everyday-carry-2020/README.md

 My everyday carry essentials, illuminated with the laser pointer:
-![Everyday Carry Essentials Illuminated](edc-essentials-illum.jpg)
+![Everyday Carry Essentials Illuminated](edc-essentials-illum.jpg) Main smartphone not pictured.

 Key everyday carry (EDC) concepts for me:
-- Redundancy (where possible)
+1. Redundancy (where possible)
-- Evolution (always getting getter)
+1. Evolution (always getting getter)
-- Testing (test all your gear)
+1. Testing (test all your gear)
-- Compactness (lightweight and compact)
+1. Compactness (lightweight and compact)
-- Multipurpose (more on that later)
+1. Multipurpose (more on that later)

 My two best best travel preparation tips:
 1. If you can afford it, have a completely different set of gear that is exclusively for travel: Computers, gear, clothes, everything.
-2. Never pack before your trips; always re-pack and re-stock after your last trip.
+1. Never pack before your trips; always re-pack and re-stock after your last trip.

 My travel gear is broken down into:
 1. my day-pack,
-2. my carry-on pack,
+1. my carry-on pack,
 1. my checked luggage, and
 1. my road-trip vehicle pack.
 All is modular and further organized.